 Civil Rights and Equity

-Championed the hiring of an addition representative to the Port’s Executive Leadership Team focused on Equity and Inclusion to improve operations both within the Port as well as with neighboring jurisdictions and communities.
-The new hire will be made the shortly.
+Championed the hiring of an additional representative to the Port’s Executive Leadership Team focused on Equity and Inclusion to improve operations both within the Port as well as with neighboring jurisdictions and communities.
+The new hire will be made soon.

 Elevated the need to resolve past discrimination charges at Sea-Tac dining and retail facilities while significantly increasing the number of small, minority and women-owned businesses, including the first owned and operated by Native Americans.

 Required the construction of modern bathroom and breakroom for cab drivers replacing substandard facilities that were supposed to be an obligation of the cab company that successfully competed for contract at the airport.
-These primarily minority drivers were not being afforded sanitary facilities despite providing an essential service to the Port.
+These drivers are primarily people of color and part of our immigrant community, and were not being afforded basic sanitary facilities despite providing an essential service to the Port.

-Worked with the Seaport Alliance and independent truck drivers to meet NW Ports Clean Air Strategy goal of requiring all trucks entering marine terminals in Seattle and Tacoma to have 2007 or newer trucks while minimizing the economic hardship imposed on primarily immigrant drivers.
+Worked with the Seaport Alliance and independent truck drivers to minimize the economic hardship on these predominantly immigrant community drivers while meeting NW Ports Clean Air Strategy goal of requiring all trucks entering marine terminals in Seattle and Tacoma to have 2007 or newer trucks.

 Worked with Port staff and media to elevate awareness of opportunities for TSA and other federal employees to seek financial support during month-long government shutdown.